Skip to main content

 How does RentRedi handle ACH Returns?

-In the case of an ACH return, you will notified via email with the subject line: ACH Return.
-In this email, it will list the reason for the ACH return as well as the property, unit, tenant name, and returned payment amount.
+In the case of an ACH return, you will be notified via email with the subject line: ACH Return.
+This email will list the reason for the ACH return, including the property, unit, tenant name, and returned payment amount.

 Similar to bounced checks, there is a fee incurred when an ACH return occurs.
 Each failed payment will result in a $1.50 fee + $1 for the ACH transaction.